 Sketch, the vector drawing app, is for collaborating on graphic design and creating interfaces for your web pages and apps.
 It's not meant to be the final product.
 It's like a sketchbook for your ideas to prototype what you want something to look like before finalizing your page.

 Are you a scientist?
 Engineer?
 Mathematician?
 Calculator enthusiast?
-PCalc is awesome for all of the above or for folks who want or need a feature-heavy calculator.
+PCalc is excellent for all of the above or for folks who want or need a feature-heavy calculator.
 No more TI-83 for you!

 You get an optional RPN mode, multi-line display, and your choice of button layouts.
-If you feel like getting your hyper-nerd on, PCalc even supports hexadecimal, octal, and binary calculations.
+PCalc even supports hexadecimal, octal, and binary calculations if you feel like getting your hyper-nerd on.

-It's quite apparent that the Touch Bar benefits artists the most.
-What are your favorite third-party Touch Bar apps?
+It's apparent that the Touch Bar benefits artists the most.
+We hope they help you as well.

 We may earn a commission for purchases using our links.
 Learn more.